Local Rules

 Some key points are outlined below:

-- It is strongly recommended that golfers establish where their nearest point of complete relief lies BEFORE picking up the ball in anticipation of relief.
+It is strongly recommended that golfers establish where their nearest point of complete relief lies BEFORE picking up the ball in anticipation of relief.
 If a player picks their ball up to take relief and then decides that, once they find the Relief Area is in thick heather, they would rather have played from the path, the player will incur a one stroke penalty when replacing the ball as they have caused a ball at rest to move.
-A great video explaining this point can be found by clicking here.

 Any queries should be directed to the General Manager or their team.